benintheb/studylog/javascript/goorm-jsES6-basic/goorm-jsES6-basic.md

 ### Child Class and `super()`

 Child classes are made to inherit the various variables and methods that a parent class has.

+A child class is simply made by adding `extends ParentClass` after the child class's name.

 When having to rewrite a variable, `super()` is used. `super()` resets the value of the variable in the parent class to the given value in the child class.